jonas-doerr/baseball-card-game/ReadMe.md

     - currently the website is super slow - fix that [FIXED]
     - also, the advance bases function is not working [IT WORKS!!!]
     - when those two things are fixed, try allowing the player to change the stats of the batters and pitchers
+    - annoying bug where stats did not immediately change when inputted [FIXED]

 ## Goals
 - Create the ability to input lineups with statistics